Epistle to the Laodiceans: Latin Vulgate Epistle to the Laodiceans

 A claimed Epistle to the Laodiceans from Paul exists in Latin.
 It is quite short at only 20 verses.
 It is mentioned by various writers from the fourth century onwards, notably by Pope Gregory the Great; the oldest known copy of this epistle is in the Fulda manuscript written for Victor of Capua in 546.
 Possibly due to Gregory's endorsement of it, many Western Latin Bibles contained this epistle for centuries afterward.
+Pre-modern Arabic and Slavonic translations were created from the Latin text.
 It also featured in early English Bibles: John Wycliffe included Paul's letter to the Laodiceans in his Bible translation from the Latin to English.
 Medieval German Bibles included it as well, until it was excluded from the Luther Bible in the 1500s.
 However, the epistle is essentially unknown in Eastern Christianity, where it was never used or published; the Second Council of Nicea of 787 rejected it.
 There is no evidence of a Greek text, the language Paul wrote in.
 The text was almost unanimously considered pseudepigraphal when the Christian Biblical canon was decided upon, and does not appear in any Greek copies of the Bible at all, nor is it known in Syriac or other versions.
 Jerome, who wrote the Latin Vulgate translation, wrote in the 4th century, "it is rejected by everyone".

 Scholars are unanimous in concurring with Jerome and believing this epistle forged long after Paul's death.
 Additionally, the epistle is derided for having no theological content.
 It includes Pauline greetings and farewells, but does not appear to have any substantive content: it does not address any problem or advocate for any position.
 Rudolf Knopf and Gustav Kruger wrote that the epistle is "nothing other than a worthless patching together of [canonical] Pauline passages and phrases, mainly from the Epistle to the Philippians."
 M. R. James wrote that "It is not easy to imagine a more feebly constructed cento of Pauline phrases."
 Wilhelm Schneemelcher was "amazed that it ever found a place in Bible manuscripts."
 However, it evidently gained a certain degree of respect, having appeared in over 100 surviving early Latin copies of the Bible.
 According to Biblia Sacra iuxta vulgatam versionem, there are Latin Vulgate manuscripts containing this epistle dating between the 6th and 12th century, including Latin manuscripts F (Codex Fuldensis), M, Q, B, D (Ardmachanus), C, and Lambda.

 The apocryphal epistle is generally considered a transparent attempt to supply this supposed lost sacred document.
-Some scholars, such as Wolfgang Speyer, suggest that it was created to offset the popularity of the Marcionite epistle; it would be easier to reject the Marcionite version if the "real" Epistle to the Laodiceans could be provided to counter it.
+Some scholars, such as Wolfgang Speyer, suggest that it was created in response to the Marcionite epistle; it would be easier to reject the Marcionite version if the "real" Epistle to the Laodiceans could be provided to counter it.